 Apparently, it’s not that hard to create a new cryptocurrency...
-I thought that this would be a bit more complicated but according to www.fastcompany.com someone with even basic coding skills would be able to create one.
-In their article called How to Create your own Cryptocurrency they interview Chris Ellis, an entrepreneur and a community activist at Feathercoin “The first step is to find a community and build a currency around them rather than building a currency and expecting everyone to show up”.
-The article points out the importance of getting everyone on board with your new crypto from creating a community, then make Miners aware of this new coin so it grows.
-There is a specific point that I believe is the hardest one and the one with more emphasizes in the article and it has to do with convincing people that this digital currency holds a value, as I mentioned on my previous blog this is really mind blowing it works because of the people that use it and the value they believe it has.
+I thought that this would be a bit more complicated, but according to Fastcompany.com, someone with even basic coding skills would be able to create one.
+In their article called "How to Create your own Cryptocurrency," they interview Chris Ellis, an entrepreneur and a community activist at Feathercoin.
+He says the following, “The first step is to find a community and build a currency around them rather than building a currency and expecting everyone to show up."
+The article points out the importance of getting everyone on board with your new crypto from creating a community, and then make miners aware of this new coin so it grows.
+There is a specific point that I believe is the hardest one, and is the one with more emphasis in the article; it has to do with convincing people that this digital currency holds a value.
+As I mentioned in my previous blog, this is really mind blowing; it works because of the people using it and the value they believe it has.

-Hope you enjoyed it, feel free to comment.
+Hope you enjoyed it!
+Feel free to comment.